Low Rank Approximation at Sublinear Cost: Generation of two families of Ultrasparse sketch matrices

 Define the $d$--{\em Abridged Scaled and Permuted Hadamard (ASPH)} matrices, $PDH_{d,d}$, and $d$--{\em Abridged Scaled and Permuted Fourier (ASPF)} $n\times n$ matrices, $PD'F_{d,d}$, where $P$ is a random sampling matrix, $D$ is the matrix of Rademacher's or another random integer diagonal scaling, and $D'$ is a matrix of random unitary diagonal scaling.
 Likewise define the families of ASH, ASF, APH, and APF matrices, $DH_{n,d}$, $DF_{n,d}$, $H_{n,d}P$, and $F_{n,d}P$, respectively.
 Each random permutation or scaling contributes up to $n$ random parameters.
 We can involve more random parameters by applying random permutation and scaling also to some or all intermediate matrices $H_{d,i}$ and $F_{d,i}$ for $i=0,1,\dots,d$.

-The first $k$ rows for $r\le k\le n$ or first $l$ columns for $r\le l\le n$ of $H_{d,d}$ and $F_{d,d}$ form a $d$-abridged Hadamard or Fourier test matrices, which turns into a SRHT or SRFT matrix, respectively, for $d=t$.
-For $k$ and $l$ of order $r\log(r)$ Algorithm \ref{alg1} with a SRHT or SRFT test matrix outputs {\em whp} accurate {\em LRA} of any matrix $M$ admitting {\em LRA} (see \cite[Section 11]{HMT11}), but in our tests the output was consistently accurate even with sparse abridged SRHT or SRFT test matrices, typically even when we computed them just in three recursive steps.
+The first $k$ rows for $r\le k\le n$ or first $l$ columns for $r\le l\le n$ of $H_{d,d}$ and $F_{d,d}$ form a $d$-abridged Hadamard or Fourier sketch matrix, which turns into a SRHT or SRFT matrix, respectively, for $d=t$.
+For $k$ and $l$ of order $r\log(r)$ Alg. \ref{alg1} with a SRHT or SRFT sketch matrix outputs whp accurate {\em LRA} of any matrix $M$ admitting {\em LRA} (see \cite[Sec.
+11]{HMT11}), but in our tests the output was accurate even with Ultrasparse abridged SRHT or SRFT sketch matrices, even when we computed them just in three recursive steps and added a couple of abridged matrices of random permutation (see Sec. \ref{srndsmpl}).